Blackfreezzer/AuroraGenderHelper/README.md

 If you find any errors or bugs, feel free to fix them and create a MR :D

-Thanks and have fun with you dwi-challengen :D
+Thanks and have fun with you dwi-challenges :D